jebeyer/jebeyer.github.io/about.md

 ### About Me

+[CV](https://drive.google.com/file/d/1GteexAMUcl4p-Qd1MuFYPjpGtCoITJp4/view?usp=sharing)

 I am currently a graduate student in [mathematics](http://math.ou.edu/) at the [University of Oklahoma](http://www.ou.edu/) in Norman.

-[CV](https://drive.google.com/file/d/1GteexAMUcl4p-Qd1MuFYPjpGtCoITJp4/view?usp=sharing)

-- MS Mathematics, Pittsburg State University, May 2019
-- BS Mathematics, Evangel University, December 2002

-Most of the time between those degrees was spent working as a Geodetic Engineer for a commercial satellite imagery company, traveling, and taking German classes in Hamburg.
+Previously, I got an MS in mathematics from Pittsburg State University in Kansas and a BS in mathematics from Evangel University in Springfield, MO.
+I also worked as a Geodetic Engineer for a commercial satellite imagery company for 10 years.

 In my spare time, I enjoy seeking out new music and creating noise using synthesizers and electric guitars.
 If you're curious, you can hear some of my recordings at [bandcamp](https://whistlingkitty.bandcamp.com) or [soundcloud](https://soundcloud.com/whistlingkitty).